enterspeedhq/enterspeed-docs/docs/reference/fields.md

 The URL must be a valid URL: either relative `/about-us` or absolute `https://enterspeed.com/about-us`.

 :::info
-If you use relative URL's you must add a wildcard hostname, see more in [Setting up domains](../getting-started/domains.md)
+If you use relative URL's, you must add a wildcard hostname.
+See more in [Setting up domains](../getting-started/domains.md)
 :::

 #### Routing by handles